allobo49/SBB/README.md

 **Pipeline configuration:** In the pipeline, the Logistic Regression classifier is replaced by a RandomForestClassifier.
 Random Forest is an ensemble learning method based on decision trees, where multiple trees are generated during the training process, and their results are aggregated to provide the final output.
 This method is particularly noted for its robustness against overfitting and its ability to handle both linear and non-linear relationships.

-**Prameter tuning specifics:** To optimize our model, we employ GridSearchCV again, but in this case we employ a 5-fold cross-validation (since the computational cost per fold is less than in the previous case) and some different parameters for TF-IDF and Random Forest Classifier:
+**Parameter tuning specifics:** To enhance our model's performance, we once more utilize GridSearchCV, employing a 5-fold cross-validation strategy (as it offers a lower computational burden per fold compared to the previous approach) and some different parameters for TF-IDF and Random Forest Classifier:

 - *"preprocessor__tfidf__ngram_range"*: This parameter is identical to the one specified for Logistic Regression.
 Values assessed: (1,1) and (1,2).
 - *"preprocessor__tfidf__use_idf"*: This parameter is identical to the one specified for Logistic Regression.
 Values assessed: True and False.